pivotal-cf-experimental/ops-manager-example/tile-author-issues.md

 will it run the serial ones first and then the parallel ones after?
 1. When creating an errand, there are no docs around *NOT* stating to omit `serial: <boolean>` (cause it's an errand!)
 1. How do you specify an errand as a `pre_delete_errand`?
+1. The resource definitions section #[11] is very cryptic and does not explain much, it makes no mention of constraints.